 How to Get Your Certificate

-- Read the books, take an in-person event or online management course, browse the Management 3.0 website, or do all of it!
+1) Read the books, take an in-person event or online management course, get coaching from Management 3.0 Facilitator who have already earned the Certificate of Practice, browse the Management 3.0 website, or do all of it!
 It doesn’t matter to us how, as long as you get to know the Management 3.0 practices.

-- Experiment with these practices together with your colleagues, your customers, your students, or your motor club members.
+3) Experiment with these practices in a work-related environment together with your colleagues, your customers, your suppliers, or your peers.
 Again, the specific context doesn’t matter to us.
 Surprise us!
+However, using them as a facilitator in a Management 3.0 or any other workshop/training does not count.

-- Link back to the individual Management 3.0 Practices so readers can learn more.
+5) Link back to the individual Management 3.0 Practices on our website so readers can learn more.

-- We will review your practices and may give you feedback for ways to improve your storytelling.
+7) We will review your practices and may give you feedback on ways to improve your storytelling.
 We may ask you to add some clarification or elaboration to ease the learning curve for others.

-- Obtaining a Certificate of Practice makes it possible for you to get a Management 3.0 license and run your own workshops with the official materials!
+Obtaining a Certificate of Practice makes it possible for you to get a Management 3.0 facilitator license and run your own workshops with the official materials!

 Apply for a Certificate of Practice now